wosephjeber/bearbones-validate/README.md

 ##Usage

-Form validations can be set up with: `variable = new FormValidator(formObject, options);` where `formObject` is a jQuery object and `options` is an object.
+Form validations can be set up with: `variable = new FormValidator(formObject, options);` where `formObject` is a DOM or jQuery object and `options` is an object.
 More details on the options below.

 For example, to set up client-side validations straight out of the box: